 Do I reach out to those in distress?
-If I find this difficult, what holds me back?with spiritual and practical care to those with special needs?
+If I find this difficult, what holds me back?

 Am I comfortable making my own needs known to my Meeting?

 How do we share in the diverse joys and transitions in each other's lives?